gvessio/uav-search-and-rescue/README.md

-# Search-and-rescue from drones with Computer Vision
+# Search-and-rescue from drones with computer vision

 ## Motivations